fasikaWalle/fasikaWalle-Portfolio/README.md

 ### Hover:

-hover was used on the Social Media icons in the footer to add the color ransition while being hovered over.
+hover was used on the Social Media icons in the footer to add the color tansition while being hovered over.

 ### Google Fonts: